HaoningMou95/code-test-for-eh/README.md

-# This is a react app could generate unique color combination and plot as a rgb dot image create for EH code test
+# This is a react app could generate unique color combination and plot as a rgb dot image.
+## Create for EH code test

 ## How to use
 ```